 nothing to alter, except a few things corrected farther on.
 And finally, I felt that a personal debate can be profitable neither to the Church of God, nor to any one else.
 It is true that there are a few facts wanting to explain the history of this matter; but I think people will be thankful that I do not revert to them.
 If there be some humiliation for some brethren, which might be removed by speaking of them, I doubt whether they would be gainers by it, before God.
 A complete silence will therefore be found with regard to all these things.
 Farther on, I shall give my authority for one single fact.
 But there are a few scriptural questions at the end of the pamphlet in question, which call for some explanations that I will give here.
-I avail myself of this opportunity to acknowledge two or three things in &#8220;Scriptural Views&#8221; which need to be either corrected or explained; and at the same time I repeat the expression of my convictions as to the main point of the question.
-First, I think it would have been more exact, chronologically, to say &#8220;son of Zerubbabel.&#8221;| This latter name is prominent in the Book of Nehemiah, as that of a descendant of David and heir of his claim to the throne of Israel; and I had not paid attention to the dates which lead to the thought that he was dead.
+I avail myself of this opportunity to acknowledge two or three things in "Scriptural Views" which need to be either corrected or explained; and at the same time I repeat the expression of my convictions as to the main point of the question.
+First, I think it would have been more exact, chronologically, to say "son of Zerubbabel¦."
+This latter name is prominent in the Book of Nehemiah, as that of a descendant of David and heir of his claim to the throne of Israel; and I had not paid attention to the dates which lead to the thought that he was dead.
 The argument loses none of its force by this alteration, even if it were the grandson of Zerubbabel.
 The force of the reasoning depends on this, that it is the heir of the rights of the family of David.

 Then it is denied that what is called the Evangelical Church at Geneva is a national church.
-In the passage blamed, the word &#8220;national&#8221; is used with respect to all free churches in general.
-At bottom, I find no moral difference as to the Evangelical Church of Geneva; but I here take note of the protest made in its favour, reserving my own convictions as to the moral value of the difference, and I ought to have made the exception in my pamphlet.
-Circumstances also have prevented those who left the national system in France from choosing the form they would have desired.
+In the passage blamed, the word "national" is used with respect to all free churches in general.
+At bottom, I find no moral difference as to the Evangelical Church of Geneva; but I here take note of the protest made in its favour, reserving my own convictions as to the moral value of the difference, and I ought to have made the exception in my pamphlet Circumstances also have prevented those who left the national system in France from choosing the form they would have desired.
 The movement has taken the form I had predicted in my pamphlet, so that it would be needful also to have made an exception for the new French system.
 There is nothing else, as far as I am aware of, which I have to correct.
-I give a passage of the letter which authorized my saying that the author of &#8220;Are Elders to be established?&#8221; issued the Guillaumet paper to answer that of Foulquier, so
+I give a passage of the letter which authorized my saying that the author of "Are Elders to be established?" issued the Guillaumet paper to answer that of Foulquier, so

-| &#8220;Scriptural Views,&#8221; p.
-26.
+¦ "Scriptural views," page 26.

 {230}